hapax/hapax.github.io/assets/teaching.md

 America, insist on marching students through the scrubland, turning what should be a voyage of discovery and empowerment into a joyless plod.

-Let me give you some examples to show I'm not being bombastic.
+Let me give you a snapshot of the scrubland to show I'm not being bombastic.
-I'm going to pick on an Australian textbook for the most advanced high school subject.
-But, in its defense, all of the textbooks are like this.
-The following exercises are from the section on derivatives:
+The following exercises are taken from a popular Australian textbook for the most advanced maths class:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist1.png"